k-son/Roborock-S6-MaxV/README.md

 # Roborock S6 MaxV

-Subpage for a website of polish distribution of Roborock S6 MaxV vacuum cleaners.
+Subpage about Roborock S6 MaxV vacuum cleaners coded for polish distributor of Roborock appliances.

 Coded by me from the design supplied.